5ajaki/SPP2-Applications/20463-SPP2 blockful Application.md

 6. **Requested Amount**:

-Basic budget: 400k
+Basic budget: 700k

-Extended budget: 700k total
+Extended budget: 100k

 7. **Size of team and commitment**

 In the last 2 year, blockful has +90% of metagov and ecosystem call attendence.
 That’s just one simple example to show our presence and constant commitment with ENS.

+We are always available and ready to support ENS how we can.
+The [spp.vote](https://spp.vote/) app is an example of that, where we created a production-ready UI for the SPP vote within 1 week.

-Beside dedicating to ENS protocol development, our main work as an organization has been around governance security — not just for ENS, but also for other DAOs like Uniswap and Optimism, with more on the way.
+Besides dedicating to ENS protocol development, our main work as an organization has been around governance security — not just for ENS, but also for other DAOs like Uniswap and Optimism, with more on the way.
 This gives us the hands-on experience to build mature, reliable tools.
 The entire team is involved in the scope for this proposal:

 * 2 Full-stack Engineers
 * 2 Back-end/Smart Contract eng